Swati1619/machine-learning-/README.md

 # machine-learning-
-I have completed several machine project
+I have completed several machine project while learning the basis of machine learning